Softpanorama

 Introduction

-Spyware is usually infects the computer when you browed infected or rogue sites.
+Spyware is usually infects the computer when you browed infected or rogue Web sites.
 You can also get it via email disguised as a useful free utility and picturesque presentation of Paris, London, Moscow, etc. Even more nasty cases are when spyware distributors run fake antivirus utility or some rogue site pretends to be a spyware fighting site and offer infected downloads.
 As they often want money for disinfecting from the spyware they infected you with, this is as close to extortion as one can get.

-Sometimes fake disinfection or diagnostic utility/procedure (you TCP connection is running slow, click to fix this problem) that was suggested on a pop-up screen in reality is a spyware that infects your computer.
-This trick is directed to users who do not understand much about windows and TCP/IP. any program that has a hidden functionality is a spyware.
-Often those programs are tracking program (which reports your activities to the advertising providers' web site for storage and analysis, the 'spyware' agent) or "advertizements substitution programs, which replace legitimate advertizements in web page with thier own, siphing advertizinf revenue to specific sites.
+Sometimes fake disinfection or diagnostic utility/procedure ("your TCP connection is running slow, click to fix this problem") that was suggested on a pop-up screen in reality is a spyware that infects your computer.
+This trick is directed to users who do not understand much about Windows and TCP/IP.

 Not only those additional modules are installed on your system without any warning or approval they are often designed in such a way as to be difficult to detect and remove.
 They often contain "deletion resistance" mechanism typical for viruses.